Autism and the NDIS: how is eligibility determined?

 In recent years, the method by which people are diagnosed with Autism has changed.
 While a diagnosis of Autism Spectrum Disorder (ASD) can be a positive step for families seeking greater understanding and support, for Australians applying for the NDIS, it can create some confusion.
 We take a look at why, and how an ASD diagnosis is used to determine eligibility for the scheme.

 Today, rather than one diagnosis of Autism, individuals with ASD are diagnosed along a spectrum, categorised by severity (at Level 1, 2 or 3) which can provide insight/guidance into the support requirements of an individual with Autism.
-We recently wrote about this topic on our blog, and what a diagnosis of ASD means for individuals today.

 The ASD categories below are used by professionals like speech pathologists, psychologists and paediatricians to determine how much support a family might need.